tomnatt/tomnatt/index.md

 ## Stuff I wrote

 * [Faelon](https://wiki.bath.ac.uk/display/faelon/) - a D&amp;D setting
+* [L5R toys](/rpg/l5r) - name generator and dice statistic generator for Legend of the Five Rings
 * [The Launching of the <i>Distant Voyager</i>](/rpg/boatlaunch) - short story from our Stargate campaign
 * [Medicine at the Alpha Site](/rpg/medicine) - another short story from the Stargate campaign
 * [Emily and the Knights](/rpg/emily) - introduction of a D&amp;D character